ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 The process is very simple and consists of:

 1. Raise an issue for discussion.
+This step may not even be necessary as this could all be done in a PR, depending on if the contributor is willing to lose work if the contribution doesn't get accepted.
 2. Submit a PR resolving the raised issue.
-3. Discuss.
-4. Merge when ready.

 This is super simple and the PR guidelines can be derived from the rest of our conventions and documentation.
 It's also compatible with the inter-team model, because, at the very worst, internal teams would still be able to follow this process.